-We are an inclusive school, with the needs of children with Special Educational Needs and Disabilities being met in a mainstream setting wherever possible.
+We are an inclusive school, where we endeavour to meet the needs of children with Special Educational Needs and Disabilities in a mainstream setting.
 Special Educational Needs is defined as when a child’s needs require provision that is different from or additional to that normally available to children of the same age (Code of Practice, May 2015).
 We provide differentiated approaches to learning as part of high quality personalised teaching and learning.
 It may take the form of additional support from within the setting or require the involvement of specialist staff or support services from outside agencies.

 The Code of Practice outlines four broad areas of need.
 These are:

 Under The Children and Families Act 2014, Local Authorities and schools are required to publish and keep under review information about services they expect to be available for children and young people with SEND aged 0-25.
 This is called the ‘Local Offer’.

 The intention of the Local Offer is to improve choice and transparency for families.
 It will also be an important resource for parents in understanding the range of services and provision in the local area.
 Rotherham’s Local Offer can be found here:

 Schools must now publish information on how it will meet the needs of SEND children as determined by the school’s policy, and the provision that the school is able to offer.

 At Sitwell Infant School we recognise that every child and their needs are different; we will do our best to ensure that every pupil, including those with SEND get the right type of support.
 This report can be accessed through the school website.